 RE: FREEDOM OF INFORMATION ACT 2000 REQUEST

-I am writing to confirm that the West Midlands Fire Service has now completed its search for the information you requested on 7th February 2018.
+West Midlands Fire Service has now completed its search for the information requested on 22nd October 2019.

 Please find below a summary of our findings.

-Please can you send me the following contract information with regards to the organisation’s telephone system maintenance contract (VOIP or PBX, other) for hardware and Software maintenance and support:
+Information with regards to the organisation’s telephone system maintenance contract (VOIP or PBX, other) for hardware and software maintenance and support.

-As a major emergency service provider, you will appreciate that we must ensure that the security of our premises are appropriately protected.
-Releasing detailed information about our hardware and applications in response to your request and other similar requests under Freedom of Information has wider implications that we must consider.
+As a major emergency service provider, you will appreciate that we must ensure that our communication systems are appropriately protected.
+Releasing detailed information about our telephone system infrastructure in response to your request and other similar requests under Freedom of Information has wider implications that we must consider.
 By this we mean that disclosing this information may prejudice our ability to maintain our own and national security.
 We believe that maintaining security and ensuring public safety in a national and local context takes precedence over this request.

 We accept that this type of information is of interest to commercial companies and to researchers but believe that it is not in the greater public good to release detailed information.

-We are therefore refusing your request under several Freedom of Information exemptions, s24 National Security, s36 Effective conduct of public affairs, s44 Prohibition on Disclosure.
+We are therefore refusing your request under Freedom of Information exemptions, s24 National Security, and s44 Prohibition on Disclosure.